 Can I qualify for life insurance after I’ve been prescribed Dilantin?

 Because Dilantin is a prescription medication that is solely used to help folks who are suffering from a “seizure type” disorder, for the most part, it’s safe to assume that if you have been prescribed Dilantin in the past or are currently taking Dilantin now, you should still be considered eligible for a traditional life insurance product.

 Why do life insurance companies care if I’ve been prescribed Dilantin?

 - Slurred speech,

 Life insurance underwriters are going to be much more concerned about “why” you’ve been diagnosed to treat Dilantin and whether this underlying pre-existing medical condition is something that they ought to be worried about or not.
 This is why before making any decision about the outcome of your life insurance application, they will first want to know answers to a series of questions so that they can get a better idea about the severity of your condition.

 What kind of information will the insurance companies ask me or be interested in?

 Before making any decisions about your life insurance application, insurance underwriters are going to want to ask you a series of questions so that they can first determine what kind of seizure disorder you may have as well as try and ascertain how “serious” it might be and how well it is being managed.

-In order to accomplish this, most (if not all) life insurance companies are likely to ask you question somewhat similar to this:
+In order to accomplish this, most (if not all) life insurance companies are likely to ask you a question somewhat similar to this:

 - How old were you when you first suffered from a seizure?

 - What “type” of seizures do you suffer from?